 Following point interpolation, we applied the threshold method (Burnside et al. 2017) to define migration for each season on an individual basis, beginning after the first movement ≥16.1 km and ending after the final ≥16.1 km movement.
 We chose a 16.1 km threshold as it roughly bisects the bimodal distribution of log-transformed step lengths in the dataset (Blomberg et al. 2023).
 We then used HMMs to refine movement state classifications and assign ending states to incomplete migration tracks.

-2.2.2 Use of additional data streams to inform HMMs
+2.2.2 Ecological/Biological data streams to inform HMMs

 We measured a subset of variables as additional data streams, which we believed would allow models to better differentiate between stopovers and post-migratory locations (Table 1).
 Log mean distance to the nearest 7 points measured whether the nearest 7 bird locations (meant to approximate space use over the period of 1 week) reflected intensive use of the same area, and presumably resource utilization, or spread-out movement throughout the area, possibly reflecting exploration.
 Residence time measured the time difference between the first and last day that the bird was located within a 10 km radius of a focal location.
 This reflected the difference between the amount of time that woodcock spent occupying stopover sites as opposed to their post-migratory sites.
 Ordinal day captured woodcocks’ annual phenology of migration.
 Latitude reflected latitudinal differences in the breeding, migratory, and wintering ranges of woodcock.
 Distance from start measured whether a bird had moved ≥16.1 km from its position at the beginning of the season, indicating it had departed its initial site to begin migration.
 Breeding range reflected whether the bird was currently within the woodcock breeding range, as delineated using the eBird 2021 Status and Trends abundance maps (Fink et al. 2022).